A person holding a blue and white SebaKMT Hydrolux water leak detection device with a ground microphone on a paved outdoor surface.

 If you think there's a leak, act fast to limit damage:

-- Check the water meter – If the indicator wheel moves while water is off, a leak exists.
+2. Check the water meter: If the indicator wheel moves while the water is off, a leak is present.

 A small leak won't fix itself.
 Catching it early saves water, money, and your home's structure.